Skip to content

 DahabBest Egyptian Destinations

-Dahab has increasingly become a haven for people seeking a bit of peace and quiet from their hectic work lives.
-It not only offers sparkling clear sea waters as far as the eye can see, but it also has some of the best relaxing activities in the country.
+Dahab has increasingly become a haven for people seeking peace from their hectic work lives.
+It offers sparkling clear sea waters as far as the eye can see and has some of the best relaxing activities in the country.

-The Blue Hole is a world infamous diving spot, that is actually very challenging and is known as the most dangerous and deadliest on earth, but it still attracts many divers every day attempting to free dive through its waters.
-It is the most beautiful dive where you can spot exceptional marine life, but if you’re not an experienced diver, be sure to take someone with you who is experienced or take a few diving lessons first.
+The Blue Hole is a world-infamous diving spot that is very challenging and known as the most dangerous and deadliest on earth, but it still attracts many divers every day attempting to dive free through its waters.
+It is the most beautiful dive where you can spot exceptional marine life, but if you’re not an experienced diver, take someone with you who is experienced or take a few diving lessons first.

-If you do not have the heart to try diving, then you can give snorkelling a try.
-You can enjoy the beauty of the colourful coral reefs, especially in Abu Gallum where you’ll find colourful reefs of purple, yellow, blue and red that should not be missed.
+You can try snorkelling if you do not have the heart to dive.
+You can enjoy the beauty of the colourful coral reefs, especially in Abu Gallum, where you’ll find purple, yellow, blue, and red reefs that should not be missed.

-You can also try windsurfing, kayaking, sand boarding, hiking, going on a safari into the desert and camping for the night where you can also go camel riding or horse riding through the majestic sand dunes.
+You can also try windsurfing, kayaking, sandboarding, hiking, going on a safari into the desert, and camping for the night, where you can also go camel riding or horse riding through the majestic dunes.

 Film Locations in Italy: Cities and Landscapes

-The Blue Hole is a popular diving spot in East Sinai.
-Sunny beach resort on the Red Sea in Dahab.
+The Blue Hole is a popular diving spot in East Sinai—a sunny beach resort on the Red Sea in Dahab.

 TabaBest Egyptian Destinations